 Karina Matheus is Venezuelan-American, London-based artist.
-She was born in 1974 in Caracas, Venezuela from Italian and German roots.
+She was born in Caracas, Venezuela from Italian and German roots.
 She attended the Cristobal Rojas School of Arts and School of Arts of Central University in her hometown.
-She studied music, photography and dance, disciplines that developed even more her artistic vision.
+She studied music, photography, literature, and dance, disciplines that developed even more her artistic vision.
 She also earned a BA in Mass Communications with Film and Video Production Specialization from Andres Bello Catholic University and Marketing Specialization from Metropolitan University, both in Venezuela.

 Her pieces are in Private Collections in London (UK), North Caroline and South Florida (US), and Caracas (Venezuela).

 "Matheus’ works combine primal gestures, strong brushstrokes, and fistful touches on canvas.
 Her energetic and intense pictorial field dynamically expands and contracts, evoking greater forces of the universe.
 Her non-objective imagery is associated with the heritage of the New York School. "